 - In a large pot, boil organic potatoes until soft, about 20 minutes.

 - Remove from heat and drain water, leaving potatoes in the pot.

 - In a small pan, heat lard or ghee and garlic for 1-2 minutes on medium heat.
 Add mixture to potatoes.

 - Add bone broth, salt and pepper to potatoes.
 Then use an immersion blender to mash potatoes.
 I prefer to keep mine chunky.

-- Move to a serving dish, and garnish with bacon and fresh parsley.
+Move to a serving dish, and garnish with bacon and fresh parsley.